-Sometimes, you don’t need to bother with prints, designs, and colors to get guests excited for your destination wedding.
-A modern block font and a bold script combine to say all that needs to be said: “Pack your suitcases and join us in Italy.”
+Sometimes, you don’t need to bother with prints, designs, and colors to get guests excited about your destination wedding.
+A modern block font and a bold script combine to say all that needs to be said: "Pack your suitcases and join us in Italy."
 Simple, fun, and to the point!

 Emphasize Gilded Details

 For an elegant château wedding in Europe, a classic invitation suite featuring gilded line drawings and a weekend itinerary schedule in gilded thematic icons will do.
-The look evokes a vibe of old world romance.
+The look evokes a vibe of old-world romance.

-Hand-painted invitations boasting colorful florals in coral and light blue set the tone for a late summer garden party, perfect for a wedding down South.
+Hand-painted invitations boasting colorful florals in coral and light blue set the tone for a late summer garden party, perfect for a wedding down south.